-We are pleased to announce that our 2018 Capps Lecturer will be Jonathan Merritt on October 28, 2018 at the University of Virginia.
+Join us for the 2018 Capps Lecturer by Jonathan Merritt on October 18, 2018 in Nau Hall 101 at the University of Virginia.

 The Capps Lecture in Christian Theology is an annual series that brings eminent Christian thinkers to the heart of the university with public lectures that explore the relationship between faith and responsibility.